Our Programs and Services

 At Meadows Montessori, your children's minds will be given the chance to grow and develop faster than in normal school environments.
 Programs for Infants as young as 6 weeks to primary years up to 6 years of age.

-The Montessori curriculum is designed and referred to as a Cosmic Education, an integrated, thematic approach that examines the physical universe, the world of nature, and the human experience.
 Through its unique approach to education, the Montessori curriculum develops a student's sense of community and love of learning driven by their innate desire to understand and explain the world around them.
 In this approach at the School, we challenge students not only to master skills, but to regularly apply them in practical life as part of a larger whole.
 As a result, our students attain proficiency in an astounding range of concepts in great depth.

 INFANT (6 WEEKS-18 MONTHS)